bashtage/kevinsheppard.com/kevinsheppard.com/pages/teaching/python/course.md

 .. jumbotron_color: #FFE162
 -->

-!!! info
 The introduction is available on [Github](https://github.com/bashtage/python-introduction).
 If you are happy to use git, you can download everything using `git`, or for even fork the repo and save your progress to your own fork.
+{: .alert .alert-info }

 * [Lesson 1](/teaching/python/course/lesson-1/) [(notebook)](/files/teaching/python/course/lesson-1.ipynb)
 * [Lesson 2](/teaching/python/course/lesson-2/) [(notebook)](/files/teaching/python/course/lesson-2.ipynb)